dotnet-architecture/eShopOnContainers/README.md

 > ### DISCLAIMER
 >
 > **IMPORTANT:** The current state of this sample application is **BETA**, because we are constantly evolving towards newly released technologies.
 Therefore, many areas could be improved and change significantly while refactoring the current code and implementing new features.
 Feedback with improvements and pull requests from the community will be highly appreciated and accepted.
->
-> Read the planned [Roadmap](https://github.com/dotnet-architecture/eShopOnContainers/wiki/Roadmap) within the Wiki for further info about possible new implementations and provide feedback at the [ISSUES section](https://github.com/dotnet/eShopOnContainers/issues) if you'd like to see any specific scenario implemented or improved.
-Also, feel free to discuss on any current issue.

 ### Architecture overview